Lebanon travel advice: Flights, border crossing and advisory after Britons told to leave immediately

 Some private jet flights to Turkey have been sold for tens of thousands of euros.

-The first UK evacuation flight from Beirut operated on Wednesday 2 October, and more may be organised.
+The first UK evacuation flight from Beirut operated on Wednesday 2 October, and more are being organised.

+The Foreign Office warns: “When planning your travel to the airport, monitor the local security situation and only make the journey if you judge it safe to do so.”

 Flight DN9999 from Beirut to Birmingham was the first rescue flight organised by the UK government to bring home British citizens since the Covid pandemic.

-The plane was a 15-year-old Airbus A320, a standard low-cost jet equipped with 180 seats, belonging to the Romanian airline, Dan Air.
+The plane belongs to the Romanian airline, Dan Air.
+It is a 15-year-old Airbus A320 – a standard low-cost jet equipped with 180 seats, .

 The plane was on the ground in the Lebanese capital for three-and-a-half hours, missing its intended departure time by 90 minutes.

-On the 2,400-mile flight from Beirut to Birmingham, it stopped at Bucharest along the way, about one-third of the way into the journey, to refuel and change crew.
+On the 2,400-mile flight from Beirut to Birmingham, it made a “technical stop” at Bucharest along the way, about one-third of the way into the journey, to refuel and change crew.
 This was a much shorter stop, just 40 minutes.
 The plane eventually touched down at Birmingham at 8.39pm,

 The passengers on board were British citizens in Lebanon who were contacted from the register of those who have provided their contact details in advance.